rehmanali1994/rehmanali1994.github.io/_projects/FWI-cycle-skipping.md

 ### Frequency-Difference FWI (FD-FWI)

 To overcome the lack of low-frequency measurements, I developed a frequency-differencing approach that synthesizes low-frequency signals from the available high-frequency data.
-The key observation is that two signals at frequencies (f_1) and (f_2) can be combined to produce a signal at their frequency difference,

-[
-\Delta f = |f_1-f_2|.
-]

-When (f_1) and (f_2) are close together, (\Delta f) can be substantially lower than either measured frequency.
-T hese synthesized low-frequency signals can then be used to initialize FWI before progressively returning to the original measured frequencies.
+The key observation is that signals at two different frequencies can be combined to produce a signal at their frequency difference (or beat frequency).
+When the two frequencies are close together, the difference frequency can be substantially lower than either measured frequency.These synthesized low-frequency signals can then be used to initialize FWI before progressively returning to the original measured frequencies.
 This approach effectively creates the low-frequency information needed to avoid cycle skipping without requiring the transducer to operate outside its normal bandwidth.
 In simulations and phantom experiments, frequency differencing produced substantially improved reconstructions compared with starting FWI directly from a homogeneous sound-speed model.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">